 About the Pegasus Awards for Excellence in Filking

 The Pegasus Awards were founded to recognize and honor excellence in filking.
-These awards are given annually at the Ohio Valley Filk Fest (or OVFF).
-Anyone with an interest in filk can nominate songs or individuals for the awards, and anyone can vote.
-You do not need to be a member of the convention to be involved in the nomination and voting process.
+The Awards are owned and presented annually at the Ohio Valley Filk Fest (or OVFF).
+All members of the filk community can nominate (and vote for) songs or individuals for the Awards.
+You do not need to be a member of the convention to participate in the nomination and voting process.

-Currently awards are given in six categories: Best Song, Best Classic Filk Song, Best Performer, Best Writer/Composer and 2 topical categories that vary from year to year.
-Some examples of past categories include: Best Love Song, Best Literature Song, Best Techie Song, Best Sing Along, Best Battle Song, Best Song that Tells a Story, etc.
+The Pegasus Awards are presented in six categories: Best Song, Best Classic Filk Song, Best Performer, Best Writer/Composer, and 2 topical categories that vary from year to year.
+You can find a complete list of the categories that have been presented here.

-So, peruse the site.
+Welcome to the Pegasus Awards.
 See who has been selected by you since 1984 to represent the best in filk.
-If you have any questions or concerns about the information presented here, please send them to email@example.com.
+Submit a poll or ballot!
+If you have any questions or concerns about the information presented here, please send them to the Pegasus Committee.